danistrebel/genai-factory/cloud-run-single/0-projects/README.md

 You can refer to the [YAML project configuration](data/project.yaml) for more details about enabled APIs and roles assigned in the project.

+## Required roles

+To execute this stage, you need these roles:

+- `roles/resourcemanager.projectCreator` on the organization or folder where you will create the project.
+- `roles/billing.user` on the billing account you wish to use.

+Alternatively, you can use the more permissive `roles/owner` on the organization or folder.

 ## Deploy the stage

 ```shell